cristianvasquez/obsidian-lab/README.md

 # Obsidian Python lab plugin

+The Obsidian Python lab is just a collection of dumb interfaces, to enable python developers to use/test functionality within obsidian.

+## Motivation

 Say you have a terrific script to:

 -   Find similar notes to the current one.